al3Co/Nat_PixHawk/README.md

 ## Features

-- Get sensors data from Arduino and PixHawk in Raspberry
+- Getting sensors data from Arduino and PixHawk in Raspberry

 ## Requirements
--Python 2.7+
+- Python 2.7+
+- One Arduino device
+- Arduino software
+- Raspberry
+- PixHawk